Lansvale flood map & planning overlays

 Is Lansvale flood-prone?

-About 75% of Lansvale falls within a mapped flood overlay, against a Fairfield average of 7%.
+About 75% of Lansvale falls within a mapped flood overlay, against the council-wide suburb average of 12%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Lansvale bushfire-prone?